Mbazu-Daniel/Teamlyf-backend/README.md

 ### Notifications and Email

--  **Novu**: Utilized for handling push notifications efficiently.
+-  Novu: Utilized for handling push notifications efficiently.

--  **Resend**: Ensuring reliable email delivery.
+-  Resend: Ensuring reliable email delivery.

 ### Search and Analysis
--  **Elasticsearch**: To offer powerful search capabilities, particularly beneficial in the Document Management System.
+-  Elasticsearch: To offer powerful search capabilities, particularly beneficial in the Document Management System.

 ## Support

-For support, contact us at [support@teamlyf.com](mailto:mbazudaniel97@gmail.com).
+For support, contact me  on email [Daniel Mbazu](mailto:mbazudaniel97@gmail.com) or [Whatsapp](https://wa.me/2349096809900)  .
 Our team is available 24/7 to assist you with any issues or queries.